Wright Smith (c. 1842-1898)

 at her home near Jones Crossing (or Jones Station) on the Short Line Railroad

 about seven miles from Annapolis on the night of Friday, September 2, 1898.

 Captain Morrison, an oysterman, was on his way to Baltimore that night with his latest haul when Smith entered his home at around 10:30 p.m., supposedly with intent to rob the residence.
 Smith found Mrs. Morrison and her

 sister, Hattie Rhodes, asleep and woke them, demanding they get out of bed.
 Reportedly, Smith then grabbed Mrs. Morrison, hit her over the

 head and threw her down a stairway.
 The two women fought back and drove Smith out of the house.
 Rhodes was able to run to a neighbor's

 house to get help.
 Smith was arrested on suspicion of having committed

 the crime, and the two women later positively identified him as the assailant.3

 A jury of inquest was summoned for the following Friday, and nine witnesses testified.
-No evidence of importance to the jury was obtained from the inquest, and no members of the mob could be identified and no one was charged with a crime in the lynching.8 Several days later, African American Alderman Wiley H. Bates offered a resolution in the Annapolis city council condemning the lynching, but with only two votes in favor, the resolution was defeated.9 Governor Lloyd Lowndes arrived in Annapolis shortly after the lynching took place and declared his intention to offer a state reward for the arrest of the lynchers in the same amount as the county commissioners offered.
+No evidence of importance to the jury was obtained from the inquest, no members of the mob could be identified, and no one was charged with a crime in the lynching.8 Several days later, African American Alderman Wiley H. Bates offered a resolution in the Annapolis City Council condemning the lynching, but with only two votes in favor, the resolution was defeated.9 Governor Lloyd Lowndes arrived in Annapolis shortly after the lynching took place and declared his intention to offer a state reward for the arrest of the lynchers in the same amount as the county commissioners offered.
 Governor Lowndes said: